Galette! Pie’s very unassuming and carefree little sis. I love her.

 Have you ever made a galette before?
 You must.
-I have one in my archives you should save for this summer (peaches!), but you should definitely try today’s ASAP.
 Galette is the dessert I suggest to nearly any beginner baker, especially those nervous about making pie crust from scratch.
-Because great news!
+Because… great news!
 It’s literally free-form pie.
 Just as delicious + awesome as pie, but there’s no weaving, crimping, trimming, or any of that meticulous business.
-It’s impossible to screw up.
-I think we all need more low maintenance galettes in our life, just sayin.
+The baking and cooling times are both much shorter than a traditional blueberry pie.
+You can make mini fruit galettes, too!

-To make things super interesting, I played around with a new crust idea this week.
-Cornbread’s been on my mind since I had some incredible skillet cornbread a couple month’s ago in San Diego.
-Though this crust is nothing like cornbread, it still has some unbelievable buttery and cornmeal flavor going on.
-It crisps up beautifully, has a little crunch from the cornmeal, and when paired with juicy, sweet, and warm berries?
-Heaven heaven heaven.
+To make things super interesting, I played around with a new crust: buttermilk cornmeal!
+It doesn’t necessarily taste like cornbread, but it has similar flavors.
+This crust crisps up beautifully, has a little crunch from the cornmeal, and when paired with juicy, sweet, and warm berries?
+It’s absolute heaven.

 The berries are up to you!
-You can really use any berry here– even frozen will do.
 I used more blueberries than raspberries and blackberries, but any ratio works.
 Strawberry fan?
 Chop them up and throw them in too.
 Just make sure you have no more or less than 4 cups of berries total.
 I definitely suggest a mix of berries for different flavors and textures.
-Keeps it interesting and you can use up the 300 cartons of berries you bought on sale this week.

 Mixed Berry Galette with Buttermilk Cornmeal Crust